1 - CollapsingMergeTree vs ReplacingMergeTree

 Important additions:

-• using FINAL and PREWHERE (to speed up FINAL) while reading main (dest) table
+• using FINAL and PREWHERE (to speed up FINAL) while reading the destination table.
+PREWHERE filters are applied before FINAL processing, reducing the number of grouped rows.

-• filter to skip out-of-order events by checking version
+• filter to skip out-of-order events by checking the version

 • DELETE event processing (inside last WHERE)